-Dr. Tadros specializes in revision rhinoplasy for her patience in NJ.
+Dr. Tadros specializes in revision rhinoplasty for her patients in NYC & NJ.
 Individuals who have had prior rhinoplasty may be unhappy with the results after rhinoplasty surgery for a number of reasons, including cosmetic appearance and difficulty breathing.
 This highlights how Form and Function are intimately related, especially in rhinoplasty.
-Dr. Tadros is an expert in merging form and function and can perform a revision rhinoplasty in her NJ office.
+Revision rhinoplasty facial plastic surgeon Dr. Tadros is an expert in merging form and function and can perform rhinoplasty surgery in her Englewood, NJ or Manhattan, NY offices.

 Revision Rhinoplasty In Depth